Ayana: Then stop projecting your stupid fantasies where everyone can see!

 - Taken to extremes in the US Acres shorts on Garfield and Friends: Orson's literature-inspired fantasies feature himself and the other cast members as characters... except that everyone is experiencing it as vividly as he is.
 It may or may not be really happening.

-- In the episode where Homer is telling the kids about when Maggie was born, at one point Bart takes over and claims that Homer got so scared his head exploded.
+- In "And Maggie Makes Three", at one point Bart takes over and claims that Homer got so scared his head exploded.
 After Homer gets back to telling the story himself, Marge notices that he was imagining himself without a head and that he should have weighed a few more pounds.

-- In another episode, Lisa says, "I feel like I'm in a think tank," leading Homer into a surprisingly accurate vision of policy discussion.
-When he comes out of the reverie, the other Simpsons are staring at him and he says, "What, I can't get one right?"
+- In "E Pluribus Wiggum", Lisa says, "I feel like I'm in a think tank," leading Homer into a surprisingly accurate vision of policy discussion.
+When he comes out of the reverie, the other Simpsons are staring at him and he says, "What, I'm not allowed to get one right?"

 - And again, Bart imagines having a "Moon Party in Outer Space", complete with a theme song.
 After he comes out of the daydream, Homer walks into the room and starts singing the song.

-- Subverted in one episode (the episode where Gil mooches off the family for months and months).
-Marge starts a flashback sequence during a conversation with Homer but when she finishes, Homer is clueless to what she was thinking, meaning she was only thinking it and not explaining it.
+- Subverted in "Kill Gil, Volumes 1 & 2".
+Marge starts a flashback sequence during a conversation with Homer but when she finishes, Homer is clueless as to what she was thinking, meaning she was only thinking it and not explaining it.